ninya9k/anonstream/README.md

 HiddenServicePort 80 127.0.0.1:5000
 ```
 where `$PROJECT_ROOT` is the root folder of this project.
 When you reload tor it will create the `hidden_service` directory and your website will be online.
 Your onion address is in `hidden_service/hostname`.

+### While streaming

+You can change the stream title while streaming and it will update for all viewers.
+Edit `title.txt` to do that.

+If you restart FFmpeg while you're streaming, viewers will have to refresh the page.
+Viewers with JavaScript are prompted to refresh the page.

+### Stop streaming

+To stop streaming, stop FFmpeg and delete all the files in `stream/`.
+To start streaming again just run `stream.sh`.